 A guest speaker can motivate students in ways that their everyday teacher cannot.
 Bringing in a dynamic expert in a field or subject that relates to your curriculum will enhance their content knowledge and also let them hear a different voice than yours for the first time in eight months.

-Another method of bringing experts into your class is to use distance learning with programs such as Skype and Google +.
-Skype in the Classroom lists institutions that offer speakers and lesson plans that can be scheduled in advance, such as the National World War II Museum in New Orleans.
-Work with your guest to create a complete learning experience that will allow you to prep your students for their topic and also debrief after the speaker leaves.
+Another method of bringing experts into your class is to use distance learning with programs such as Skype and Google.
+Skype in the Classroom lists institutions that offer speakers and lesson plans that can be scheduled in advance, such as the interviews and lessons with Minecraft game developers.

 #3 Now Playing!